-- 3. Remove the shift shaft (H); then remove the two forks taking note of the direction of the tabs on the forks for assembling purposes. - Remove the gear shift shaft (G) noting the location of the two holes on the end of the shaft.
-Account for two washers.
+- 3. Remove the shift shaft (H); then remove the two forks taking note of the direction of the tabs on the forks for assembling purposes. - 4.
+Remove the gear shift shaft (G) noting the location of the two holes on the end of the shaft.
+Account for a washer and a spacer.